A wicker basket laden with luscious plump oranges greets me this morning.

 - Soak the saffron strands in warm milk, keep aside.

-- Heat the oil and 1 tbsp ghee, add the bay leaves, crushed cinnamon, cardamom and black peppercorn, saute till the spices start to release their aroma.
+- Add rest of the oil and 1 tbsp ghee to the pan.
+Throw the bay leaves, crushed cinnamon, cardamom and black peppercorn, saute till the spices start to release their aroma.

-- Add the rice and a sprinkle of salt, mix well, saute for a while.
+- Add the rice, turmeric powder and a sprinkle of salt, mix well, saute for a minute or two.

 - When the rice is about 80% done, throw in the fried cashewnuts and raisins, sprinkle in the fresh ground black pepper powder, salt and sugar.
 Give a gentle stir, you would not want to break the rice grains.